phaserjs/phaser/README.md

 * WebGL Renderer and shaders updated to support multi-texture batching (see main docs above)
 * WebGL and Canvas both now support rotated texture atlas frames.
 * WebGL support for compressed texture formats added.
+* PIXI.SpriteBatch has been removed as it's no longer used internally.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).